envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Async/Await are even cleaner than Promises
+##### Are you using Async/Await for even cleaner code?

 Async/await is a modern JavaScript feature that makes asynchronous code look and behave more like synchronous code.
 It provides the best readability while maintaining all the benefits of Promises, making code easier to understand and maintain.

 **Bad:**
 ```javascript